vdmdrzdv/MLOPS/README.md

 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures        <- Generated graphics and figures to be used in reporting │
-├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+├── poetry.lock        <- The requirements file
-│                         generated with `pip freeze > requirements.txt`
 │
 ├── setup.cfg          <- Configuration file for flake8
+│
+├── start.sh           <- Bash script for preparing the workspace
+│
+├── etl.sh             <- Example of ETL process
+│
+├── s3_utils           <- Source code for working with S3.
+│    │
+│    ├── download_file.py       <- Downloading a file from S3
+│    │
+│    └── upload_file.py         <- Uploading a file to S3
 │
 └── mlops   <- Source code for use in this project.
     │